 The continent maintains the lowest per capita levels of electricity, and simultaneously the lowest human development rankings of any region in the world.
 Access to electricity affects livelihoods from improved food storage to business productivity, to better health.
 Underscoring this idea, Goal 7 of the UN's Sustainable Development Goals includes the objectives of ensuring that, by 2030, there will be universal access to affordable, reliable and modern energy services and increasing substantially the share of renewable energy in the global energy mix.
 Blue International Holdings firmly believes in energy infrastructure as a driver of development, which is a large part of the impetus for why we do what we do.

-Investing in African Mineral Resources
+African Mineral Resources

 Africa accounts at present, for a low proportion of the production of and trade in the major metals iron ore, bauxite, copper or nickel.
 However, the continent provides great potential in the minerals sector.
 Africa is believed to possess a significant proportion of global reserves: 30% of bauxite, 60% of manganese, 75% of phosphates, 85% of platinum, 80% of chrome, 60% of cobalt, 30% of titanium, 75% of diamonds and nearly 40% of gold.
 The rise in commodity prices automatically leads to growth in mining company profits, higher GDP in producing countries and an improvement in those countries’ debt-to-export ratios.